islandcontroller/cutest/README.md

 * For running Docker Engine on WSL2, make sure to add the project drive letter as a path mapping to the build configuration, e.g.: `C:|/mnt/c/`.
 This is already prepared in the template.

 * Sometimes Eclipse will not automatically update the header file cache from the Docker container.
 Usually this is noticed by syntax error markup on all test case and module definitions.
-To fix this, close the project and restart Eclipse.
+To fix this, temporarily de-select "Build inside Docker Image" in project properties.
+Apply changes, re-enable the container build and apply again.

 * Use `#include "<path to appl source>.c"` at the top of your test modules to avoid duplicating application source files into the testing project.